nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:exclamation: Caution**<br>

-If possible, avoid using an `END_DATE` which is too far in the future, or a `START_DATE` which is too far in the past.
+Avoid setting an `END_DATE` that is too far in the future or a `START_DATE` that is too far in the past.
+Setting a date range that spans a large number of years or generates a large number of expenses may cause FastTrack to become temporarily unresponsive.
-For example, if the current date is `3/2/2023` and the `START_DATE` is set to `3/2/2000` (23 years ago) with an `INTERVAL` of `day` -  this will lead to a huge number of (more than 8000) expenses being automatically generated and this may cause FastTrack to become temporarily unresponsive.
+For example, if the current date is `3/2/2023` and the `START_DATE` is set to `3/2/2000` with an `INTERVAL` of `day`, this will generate over 8,000 expenses and may cause performance issues.
 </div>